hroptatyr/cattle/README.md

     2013-10-09	15.40
     $

-With this adjustment it's very easy to answer questions like: How much did my investment earn in percent since opening the position?
+With total return adjustments it's very easy to answer questions like:
+How much did my investment earn in percent since opening the position?

-And like for total payout adjustments total return adjustments are reversible too, using the `--reverse` option.
+Moreover, total return adjustments can be reversed just like total payout adjustments (using the `--reverse` switch).
+However, because adjusted prices are always quantised to market prices, the reversal might suffer from *quantisation artefacts*.

 Similar projects